|

 flame dampers, removal of the dive brakes, flash suppressor for

+the MG151/20s, and possibly a D/F loop.
 Close inspection of the decal sheet reveals no registration

 problems whatsoever.
 Where there could potentially be a problem